 Creating lesson plans is not only rewarding and great for time management, but it’s also fun and liberating.
 Now we know what we want to do and we make sure that we have the time to do it.
-One thing I saw happening as my children got older, and as there more of them, was that we would plan to go to the art museum “one day soon” or to the huge library across town “sometime next month” and never get to it.
+One thing I saw happening as my children got older, and as there came to be more of them, was that we would plan to go to the art museum “one day soon” or to the huge library across town “sometime next month” and never get to it.
 But if it’s in the lesson plans?
 It happens!

 Looking through our curriculum at the start of each year and mapping out each day makes weekly preparation easy.
 It lets me know what I need to set up for my kids at the start of each week, and gives me the chance to plan some fun surprises in.
 For instance, we take off a week for Thanksgiving, two for Christmas, two for a family vacation, and have 5 random field trip days scattered throughout our year.
 We have “catch up” days worked in at least once a month, too.
 We use these for projects, extra tutoring, or just to delve more deeply into something that fascinates us.

 One of my favorite changes for this year is one that God had laid on my heart to do last year, and because I didn’t intentionally plan it, it never happened.
 I talked to several other moms about it, and was surprised that I am not alone in doing this, either.
 We are going to school for 6 weeks and then take one week off.
 Kind of a modified version of Sabbath rest, if you will.
 I can’t wait to see the stress this relieves.

 - How many days is our homeschool year?

 - How many days of work do we need to complete each subject?

 - What special trips or projects are we going to do and when?

 - Do we have any special occasions that we want to be free to enjoy?